 - Serving on the coordinating Committee of COAPI (the Coalition of Open Access Policy Institutions)

-- Editorial Board member for In the Library with the Lead Pipe, and the Journal of Librarianship and Scholarly Communication
+- Editorial Board member for the Journal of Librarianship and Scholarly Communication

 - I really love my job and am pretty content with life right about now.